apiato/documentation/docs/components/main-components/controllers.md

   - MUST extend the `App\Ship\Parents\Controllers\WebController` class.
 - Controllers:
   - MUST only call the `run` or `transactionalRun` method of Actions.
-  - SHOULD pass the Request object to the Action instead of passing data from the request.

 ## Folder Structure